Marioshad/holistiq/DIRECTORY_STRUCTURE.md

 4. **Use the Style Guide** for consistent design patterns
 5. **Reference this documentation** for team onboarding

-The new structure provides a clean, organized foundation for the Healthyr app's continued development! 🎉
+The new structure provides a clean, organized foundation for the Holistiq app's continued development! 🎉